Rajiv Gandhi College of Engineering, Research and Technology, Chandrapur

-Rajiv Gandhi College of Engineering, Research and Technology (RCERT), formerly Chandrapur Engineering College(CEC), is an engineering institute located in Chandrapur, Maharashtra, India.
+Rajiv Gandhi College of Engineering, Research and Technology (RCERT), formerly Chandrapur Engineering College (CEC), is an engineering institute located in Chandrapur, Maharashtra, India.
 It is managed by the Sardar Patel Memorial Society(Trust).
 It is affiliated to Dr. Babasaheb Ambedkar Technological University.

 History

 The college was established in 1983 by late Shri Shantaramji Potdukhe.
 It started with five branches and 180 seats.
 It now has 520 seats intake in seven branches and a postgraduate course in three branches.
 The college is accredited by NAAC, Banglore.

-About

-More than a thousand kilometers from the capital of Maharashtra, Chandrapur is identified by the amalgamation of diverse cultures of conservation of environment and industrial development.
-Bestowed with rich natural resources, Chandrapur district also replete with dense forest and enviable biodiversity.
-The Tadoba-Andheri Tiger reserve puts Chandrapur on the environment conservation map whereas Magasysay award winner Late Baba Amte's work at Anandwan has given it international identity.